 Bees are intimately tied to flowers by their use of pollen as a protein source, making them the most important pollinator taxon in many regions.
-Ongoing threats to managed, non-native Western Honey Bees (Apis mellifera) have raised public awareness of the importance of bees to human wellbeing, and there is concern that some of the approximately 4,000 bee species in the United States may also be declining.
+Ongoing threats to managed, non-native Western Honey Bees (Apis mellifera) have raised public awareness of bees’ importance to human wellbeing.
+Through this heightened focus, a spotlight has also been shown on another major concern: the possible decline of approximately 4,000 native U.S. bee species.

-Although we estimate there are over 300 species of wild bees in Vermont, there has never been a full survey of the State’s bees.
-Without even a checklist of species, it is very difficult to know whether populations of Vermont’s bees are healthy or declining.
-The Vermont Wild Bee Survey represents the first step in assessing bee populations across Vermont.
+Although we estimate that over 300 species of wild bees inhabit Vermont, no one has ever conducted a full survey of the State’s bees.
+Without even a checklist of species, it is very difficult to know whether Vermont’s bee populations are healthy or declining.
+The Vermont Wild Bee Survey represents the first step in assessing bee populations across the state.

 VTBees is a project of the Vermont Atlas of Life at the Vermont Center for Ecostudies in partnership with the Vermont Fish & Wildlife Department and Stone Environmental with collaboration from the University of Vermont Field Naturalist Program and the University of Vermont Gund Institute for the Environment.
-Financial support has been provided by a State Wildlife Grant from the Vermont Fish & Wildlife Department and generous contributions from Vermont Center for Ecostudies supporters.
+Financial support has been provided by a State Wildlife Grant from the Vermont Fish & Wildlife Department, the Sarah K. deCoizart Article Tenth Perpetual Charitable Trust, and generous contributions from Vermont Center for Ecostudies supporters.